 First conceived nearly five decades ago by Molly Orshansky, the official federal poverty level has now become out-of-date.

-The federal poverty level (FPL) is based on USDA food budgets that meet minimal nutritional standards.
+The Official Poverty Measure (OPM) is based on USDA food budgets that meet minimal nutritional standards.
 Because families in the 1950s spent an average of one-third of their income on food, it was assumed that multiplying the food budget by three would result in an amount that would be adequate to meet other basic needs as well.
-Since its creation, the FPL has only been updated for inflation.
-FPL thresholds reflect the number of adults and children, but they do not vary by age of children, nor by place.
-Read more on the Federal Poverty Level and the Supplemental Poverty Measure here.
+Since its creation, the OPM has only been updated for inflation.
+OPM thresholds reflect the number of adults and children, but they do not vary by age of children, nor by place.
+Read more on the Official Poverty Measure and the Supplemental Poverty Measure here.

 - The Self-Sufficiency Standard is based on ALL major budget items faced by working adults, not just food.
 These basic needs include housing, child care, food, health care, transportation, taxes, and miscellaneous costs.